 What about the future?

-The Golden Horseshoe's population is almost 9 million people.
+The Golden Horseshoe's population is about 14 million people.
 (Source)

 The current forecast, according to Ontario's Ministry of Municipal Affairs, is for the population to grow by 50% by 2041.
 (Source)